How to Set Up an Offshore Trust in St. Kitts and Nevis

 - Do you need to open an offshore bank account or transfer funds between foreign bank accounts?

-The list of factors can be huge and the decision on how to approach the issue, ultimately depends on your personal and financial circumstances.
-You can hire a Nevis attorney or a law firm and ask for their opinion but since they only practice law in Nevis, they retain the prerogative to sell you a Nevis-based solution.
+You can hire a Nevis attorney or a law firm and ask for their opinion, but since they only practice law in Nevis, they retain the prerogative to sell you a Nevis-based solution.

 It’s important to remember that while St Kitts and Nevis will certainly protect you in certain situations, at Nomad Capitalist we don’t push one-country solutions – the offshore world has so many options.

-Ultimately, complete asset protection requires more than just setting up a trust and our view is everyone needs a complete holistic strategy which includes banking, asset protection, second residence and citizenship.
+Ultimately, complete asset protection requires more than just setting up a trust and our view is that everyone needs a complete holistic strategy which includes banking, asset protection, second residence and citizenship.

 At Nomad Capitalist, we take into account every aspect of your personal and business life.
 Then, finally, we create a personalised Action Plan that’s custom-designed to meet all your goals.

-Nevis International Trust: FAQs
+Nevis Trusts: FAQs

 An offshore trust is a legal tool used for estate planning that allows an individual to have legal jurisdiction outside of their home jurisdiction, such as the United Kingdom or the United States.
 Trustees and other types of estate plan managers then manage the trust.